 The Lo Mein sauce in this recipe is quick and easy to make with a few staples I keep in my fridge.
 I love the flavor of hoisin, and use it to marinate the chicken so I also add it into the sauce.

 If you’re not familiar with Hoisin Sauce, it’s a sweet Chinese sauce often used to glaze meats or add flavor to stir-fries or dips.
 It’s one of my personal favorites to drizzle on lettuce wraps, add to Stir Fries or to marinate meat before grilling (it’s an excellent chicken marinade).
-You can find it in the Asian aisle of most grocery stores or online at Amazon.
+You can find it in the international aisle of most grocery stores or online.
 If you don’t have hoisin, teriyaki sauce is a good substitute.

 The ingredients are simply mixed together and simmered until thickened.